The Old Custom House, Dublin: Excavations

+Architecture and design

 The building was 200 feet long and three storeys in height with a fourth mansard storey added in 1706-07 a few years after its initial construction.
 It was built with an arcaded ground floor with a rusticated granite front and the roof had a grand modillioned eaves-cornice.
 Historian Samuel A. Ossory Fitzpatrick described the building thus: